The effect of modified atmosphere packaging (MAP) on dairy products, raw meat, raw poultry , cooked meat and fruit and

 Raw red meat

 Microbial growth and oxidation of the red oxymyoglobin pigment are the main spoilage mechanisms that limit the shelf life of raw red meats.
 The packaging technologist has to maintain the desirable red colour of the oxymyoglobin pigment, by having an appropriate O2- concentration in the pack atmosphere, and at the same time minimise the growth of aerobic micro-organisms.
 Aerobic spoilage bacteria, such as Pseudomonas species normally constitute the major flora on red meats.
 Since these bacteria are inhibited by CO2 it is possible to achieve both red colour stability and microbial inhibition by using gas mixtures containing CO2 and O2.
 These mixtures can extend the chilled shelf-life of red meats from 2-4 days to 5-8 days.
-For information on the gas compositions and the recommended gas/product ratio please see Food and Beverage Packaging Technology.
+For information on the gas compositions and the recommended gas/product ratio (Mullan and McDowell, 2011).
 The maintenance of recommended chilled temperatures and good hygiene and handling practices throughout the butchery, MAP, distribution and retailing chain is of critical importance in ensuring both the safety and extended shelf-life of red meat products.
 Because raw red meats are cooked before consumption the risk of food poisoning can be greatly reduced by proper cooking.